-Support For Us, lead by Sam Barakat, is a campaign to change the way mental health support is available for young people across the UK.
-Support provided by schools, charities and CAMHS needs to be accessible and confidential for young people.
+One of the things Support For Us is doing, is trying to change the way mental health support is available for young people across the UK.
+Support provided by schools, charities and Child and Adolescent Mental Health Services (CAMHS) needs to be accessible and confidential for young people.
 Sadly, for many, this is not the case at the moment.

 When a young person opens up about their mental health, their rights to confidentiality should be respected, provided there is no risk.
 Breaking confidentiality can both lose the young persons trust in the services provided, but also can in some situations put themselves in more danger.

 Many schools and charities provide mental health support for

 young people.
 The issue is, many of these services require parental consent/knowledge

 for young people (whether under 16 or 16-18) to access the service.
 This rule